 Before we move on to the details of a feature file, let us understand the installation procedure.
 Behat supports OSX, Ubuntu and Windows.
 There are more than a couple of ways to install Behat on your system; I prefer doing it with Composer.
 Composer is a dependency manager for PHP packages and is used for several PHP tools and frameworks.
-If you want to know more about Composer, please read here.
+Read more about Composer here.
 Below are the steps for installation:

 - Set up a MAMP (OSX)/LAMP (Linux)/XAMPP (Windows) server, if you don’t have one.

 - Perform a system wide installation of Composer.
 Click here to read about how to install it on your OS.

 - Create a project root directory named “demo_behat”.